freeCodeCamp/freeCodeCamp/guide/english/nodejs/index.md

 #### Let's break it down.
 - Javascript runtime built on Chrome's V8 JavaScript engine.
-Every browser has a JavaSript engine built in it to process JavaScript files contained in websites.
+Every browser has a JavaScript engine built in it to process JavaScript files contained in websites.
 Google Chrome uses V8 engine which is built using C++.
 Node.js also uses this super-fast engine to interpret JavaScript files.
 - Node.js uses an event-driven model.
 This means that Node.js waits for certain events to take place.
 It then acts on those events.
 Events can be anything from a click to a HTTP request.
 We can also declare our own custom events and make node.js listen for those events.
 - Node.js uses a non-blocking I/O model.